Vietnam Travel Tips: 15 Things You Need to Know

 Vietnam provided the experience we wanted from Thailand.
-There were a few things that having previously known helped us achieve this, so I wanted to share these simple but effective tips for travel in Vietnam, in the hope that you, too, can dive right into the deep end and experience what this incredible country has to offer.
+There were a few things that having previously known helped us achieve this, so I wanted to share these simple but effective Vietnamese travel tips, in the hope that you, too, can dive right into the deep end and experience what this incredible country has to offer.

 The weather varies across the country.
 The northern and highland regions exhibit more seasonal trends than the likes of Ho Chi Minh City (HCMC) and the south.
 If you are coming here for the first time, I suggest packing summer clothes and a few light jackets for the evenings.

 Looking to base your decision on more than just weather?
 Here are some additional considerations:

 Tet Holiday (End of January/ Beginning of February)

 Tet lasts around ten days.
 For four of them, all the shops will be closed in the main cities and hotspots such as Hoi An will be very busy.
 The usual bustling cities are replaced with an eerie peacefulness which in itself is a unique experience.

 This celebrates the Reunification Day, or the Fall of Saigon (HCMC).
 There are fireworks and celebrations throughout many of the cities, the most impressive being in HCMC itself.

 2. If you are from Europe, you might not need a visa.